Sewage Cleanup Cost: How Much Does Cleaning Up Sewage Cost

 While the national average for sewage cleanup costs about $7 per foot, there are a number of variables that impact costs of cleaning up sewage.
 These include the size of the area, type of materials involved, how difficult it is to extract the sewage, and the amount of reconstruction necessary.

 Unfortunately, it’s impossible to predict how much cleaning up sewage will cost without seeing the extent of the damage first hand.
 For that reason, we always offer free, no obligation estimates, as well as 24-hour emergency service and 30-minute response time.

-In some cases, damage from a sewage backup will be covered by your insurance policy.
+In some cases, your homeowners’ insurance policy will cover damage from a sewage backup.
 Our experienced sewage cleanup specialists will be happy to call your agent with you to ensure they cover the maximum amount of damage.

 Why You Should Hire a Professional After a Sewage Backup